PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 guard-skipped zero results.
 Do not silently conflate "not invoked" with "ran and changed nothing".
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Static-shape/topology phase-result migration

+The eight combined reconciliation results now use the bounded session store.
+The selected contract is invoked-phase-only: a skipped guard creates no entry, whereas an invoked owner records its complete four-counter result even when all counters are zero.
+This avoids conflating "not invoked" with "invoked and stable".
+The eight old unconsumed zero-default locals were removed.

+Stable phase IDs cover fallback norm, fallback high-rank BatchMatMul, and the six primary final repair boundaries for high-rank BatchMatMul, Pad, Conv input, mixed Concat, Concat axis, and binary layout.
+All guards, owner calls, arguments, predecessors, successors, and ModelIR effects remain unchanged.
+The bounded store now covers 24 phase IDs and remains isolated from public results, reports, diagnostics, metadata, and artifacts.

+Validation completed sequentially under core-only `uv`:

+- dedicated and directly affected contracts: `101 passed in 2.66s`;
+- broader phase-result and related owner/orchestration contracts:
+  `124 passed in 3.21s`;
+- lowerer architecture contracts: `258 passed in 16.64s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No real-model conversion was needed for this result-destination-only change.
+After committing and pushing this checkpoint, inventory remaining unconsumed lowerer observations before selecting another homogeneous family.
+Do not use stored counters to skip graph scans without a separate differential characterization.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.